rly0nheart/glyphoji/README.md

 This 🍔 is a burger!
 ```
 ### 🔍 Searching Glyphs
 Glyphoji also lets users search for a specific glyph, and returns all results that closely match with the query.
-The query can be the glyph name or a description of the glyph.
+The query can be the glyph name/alias or a description of the glyph.

 ```Python
 from glyphoji import glyph